 We first saw him on December 24, 2012.

-Our family, recently reunited after Deployment No. 5, was sprawled out on the family room floor, soaking in the heat from our Christmas Eve fire and cuddling under blankets with hot chocolate as we played G.I.
+Our family, recently reunited after nine months of separation, was sprawled out on the family room floor, soaking in the heat from our Christmas Eve fire and cuddling under blankets with hot chocolate as we played G.I.
 Joes and card games and allowed Bing Crosby to lead us into the land of Christmas magic.

 We were happy.